YIFANXUjnf/Final-Project/README.md

 Score:
 +50: every square unit occupied
-IMPORTANT: If a player is killed by being in the area that is covered by an explosion, his or her area would be cleared (be white) as well as the score (be zero).
+-500: If a player is killed by being in the area that is covered by an explosions...

 2. Libraries and features that you will be using/implementing